VU-CSP/improc_assignment-ekoory/README.md

 ![](image_files/ResultsExample.png)
 Save the results as "Results.csv" and upload into the same directory where this file is.
 It will be used in the Python notebook below.

 Also save the resultant "Count Mask" image file with the name "Count_Mask_22946173.tif" and upload into the [image_files](image_files) directory.
-(It should show up below once it is uploaded).
+(It should show up below once it is uploaded).  #Don't know why it isn't showing up but it's there
 ![](image_files/Count_Mask_22946173.tif)

 Q4) How many particles were detected?